Children of the Lens (novel): Plot synopsis

 Children of the Lens is the sixth and final book in the Lensman series.
 The story takes place twenty years after the close of Second Stage Lensmen, and focuses on the five children of Kimball and Clarrissa Kinnison: a boy and two pairs of twin girls.
 As Kimball and Clarrissa are both Lensmen, their offspring are dubbed the "Children of the Lens".
 They are also the ultimate product of a two-billion-year-long Arisian breeding program that has molded them into "third-level" minds with such potential power that not even the Arisians themselves fully understand their capabilities.

-The story of the children is intertwined with the story of the five Second Stage Lensmen: Kimball, Worsel, Nadreck, Tregonsee, and Clarrissa (who becomes a Second Stage Lensman).
+The story of the children is intertwined with the story of the five Second Stage Lensmen: Kimball, Worsel, Nadreck, Tregonsee, and Clarrissa (who becomes a full Second Stage Lensman).
 Spurred into action by a series of seeming untraceable terrorist attacks, and other unexplainable events in both the First and Second Galaxy, Kimball asks the other Second Stage Lensmen to help him trace down the source of the troubles.
 Each of these Lensmen rushes to his aid and each pursues the task from a different angle.
 The Second Stage Lensmen address the problem in their usual style: Kimball is energetic and direct, Nadreck is cautious and thorough, Clarrissa gets sent to Lyrane II again, and so on.
 They are each assisted, more or less covertly, by one of the children but seem unable to get a grip on the problems.
 One at a time, each of the children realizes that they need additional training, and travel to Arisia to obtain it.
 They are then able to help their Lensman complete their missions.
 All of the lensmen are led to essentially the same conclusion: the hitherto unknown planet of Ploor is the location of the race controlling the remnants of Boskone.